GengxinLiu/SWMP/Predict/README.md

-This code use the graph neural network and the axis selection network to predict motion parameters on the `PartNet-Mobility` and the  `PartNet` dataset.
+This directory includes the code for predicting the motion parameters on the `PartNet-Mobility` and the `PartNet` dataset using the graph neural network and the axis selection network.
 You can simply run the following script

 ```shell script
 sh run.sh